Codeanywhere has introduced a

 Containers are like your own Virtual Private Servers (in essence they are OpenVZ OS containers) provisioned by Codeanywhere, each one with its own amount of RAM, disk space and processing power.

 Containers give you the ability to provision any development environment you like.
-You can choose between one of the many predefined stacks which Codeanywhere offers.
+You can choose between one of the many predefined templates which Codeanywhere offers.

 Learn how to create a container here.

-Codeanywhere offers support for a wide range of programming languages in the shape of the following predefined stacks:
+Codeanywhere offers support for a wide range of programming languages in the shape of the following predefined templates:

 If you wish to use a different programming language, you can do so by creating a container with a

-Blank stack, and installing the necessary dependencies in the container terminal.
+Blank template, and installing the necessary dependencies in the container terminal.

 Codeanywhere users can choose from a wide variety of extensions from the OpenVSX registry.